jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - install ganglia-gmetad, rrdtool, ganglia-web, and nagios-core to the monitoring server.
 If monitoring server has been setup, the former actions will be automatically ignored
-- install ganglia-gmond on each host in the clusters with multicast mode
+- install ganglia-gmond on each host in the clusters with multicast mode, several preparations on the host maybe taken places on depends, e.g. add EPEL yum repo
 - indicate ganglia-gmetad on the monitoring server to the head hosts of each cluster
 - add host and service definitions to the nagios-core on the monitoring server related to the metrics of hosts in the clusters